security-force-monitor/sfm-research-handbook-old/en/datamodel/persons.md

 ### Guidance on use

 We remove any dashes that are contained in `Person: Rank` values.

-For example, we would enter `Brigadier General` rather than `Brigadier-General`.
+> For example, we would enter `Brigadier General` rather than `Brigadier-General`.

 ## Person Membership: Date first cited {#person_organization_date_first_cited}

 ### Description

-The earliest date that a source shows that a membership relationship between a person and an organization  exists, either through direct reference in the source or by the date of its publication.
+The earliest date a source evidences a relationship between a person and an organization, either through direct reference in the source or by the date of its publication.

 ### Type of field